-Transactions in foreign currencies are recorded in Saudi Riyal at the rates of exchange ruling at the date of the transaction.
-Monetary assets and liabilities denominated in foreign currencies at the balance sheet date are retranslated at the rates of exchange ruling at that date, and resulting exchange gains and losses are taken to the statement of comprehensive income.
+Transactions in foreign currencies are translated into USD at the exchange rate at the date of the transactions.
+Foreign exchange gains and losses arising from translation are included in profit or loss.

+Monetary assets and liabilities denominated in foreign currencies are retranslated into USD at the exchange rate at the reporting date.

+Foreign currency differences arising on retranslation are recognised in statement of comprehensive income as net foreign exchange losses.